Jaduguda uranium mine: Uranium purification plant

-BARC committee came to Jaduguda in November 1998 at the request of the State Government, due to these reports.

-The committee concluded: "The consensus of all the doctors was that the cases examined had congenital anomalies, diseases due to genetic abnormalities like thalassaemia, major and retinitis pigmentosa, moderate to gross splenomegaly due to chronic malaria l infection (as this is hyperendemic area), malnutrition, post encephalitis, post head injury sequelae and certain habits (alcohol) and have no relation to radiation."
-Its report adds: "The team was convinced and unanimously agreed that the diseases' pattern cannot be ascribed to radiation exposure in any of these cases."

 Controversies

 The mine itself is still prone to some controversies as the introduction of the mine resulted in the loss of land for many villagers surrounding its location, as well as some issues regarding protective gear :

 "A population of around 35,000 people living within a 5-kilometer radius of the mines are adversely affected by radiation from the tailing ponds.
 Many villagers lost land and jobs when they were displaced by the mining operations, and many now work in the uranium mines as daily wage labourers.
 They often do not get proper protective gear to handle radioactive materials and work with bare hands, exposing themselves to heavy doses of radiation.
 UCIL, the company responsible for the health of its workers, on the other hand, always refutes any allegations of violations of labour laws and human rights.
 The company is outright defensive about its protective measures and refuses to acknowledge the problems faced by the labourers."